Your Complete .htaccess Guide: Including .htaccess Basics and More

 This lets the web server know that the index.shtml file is the main one for the directory.
-The second parameter, index.html is a failsafe, which is referred to when it can’t find index.shtml.
+The second parameter, index.html is a failsafe.
+This gets referred when it can’t find index.shtml.

 IP Blacklisting and IP Whitelisting with .htaccess

-If you’ve had problems from certain users from specific IP addresses then there are .htaccess basics that can be used to help you blacklist (block) them, or you can do the opposite and whitelist (approve) everyone from particular addresses if you want to exclude everybody else.
+If you’ve had problems from certain users/IP addresses, there are .htaccess basics you can use to blacklist/block.
+Otherwise, you can do the opposite and whitelist/approve everyone from particular addresses if you want to exclude everybody else.